Herbs Safe for Pregnancy

 - Avoid oxytocic and anthelmintic herbs unless under the direction of your care provider

-- Be cautious of introducing new herbs if you have a history of miscarriage
+- Be cautious of introducing new herbs if you have a history of miscarriage or pre-term labor

 - Be cautious of strong laxative herbs (yes, this includes castor oil)

 - Be cautious of herbs with high volatile oils (i.e. essential oils), particularly avoid internal use of essential oils.
 In moderation, these herbs in whole form are generally considered safe during pregnancy when they do not fall under other caution categories

 - Be cautious of bitters and avoid strong bitters

 - Be cautious of your personal allergies to plants

 - Use 3 quality sources for reference (not google and not "this is good for this" lists and not random people in mom groups or blogs) and make an educated decision based on your current situation.
 American Botanical Council, The Herbal Academy, and Chestnut School of Herbs have some great online resources.
 The Medical Herbalism book as well as the Earthwise herbal volumes are great book references.
 Herbalists including Rosemary Gladstar, Matthew Wood, 7song are great resources, and Robert Tisserand is excellent for Essential Oil safety.

 There are so many herbs safe for pregnancy.
 This list is just the tip of the teapot when it comes to all the herbs you have for nourishment, calming, and pregnancy-specific conditions.
 The bottom line is, start learning and finding your quality resources and choose foods, and herbs, that are generally nourishing throughout the day so that you are being provided with optimal nutrients more than just a few cups at a time.
 If you are looking for personal guidance choosing herbs during the childbearing years, get in touch.